 Information Technology Services is charged with communicating this policy to the user community through partnering with major campus Information Technology providers and for providing educational programs to achieve technical proficiency and appropriate use of the resources.
 Requests for interpretation of the policy as applied to particular situations may be directed to the appropriate University administrator, such as the Offices of the Executive Vice President and Provost, Dean of Students, Chief Human Resources Officer, Chief Diversity Officer, Chief Information Officer, Health Care Information Systems, Information Technology Services, or to the Office of the General Counsel.

 Members of the University community are strongly encouraged to report violations of this policy to any one of the following: Information Technology Services' Information Security and Policy Office, UI Health Care Information Systems, to an employee's supervisor, or, in the case of a student, to the Office of the Dean of Students.
 Anonymous reports of misuse of University resources may also be made through the use of the EthicsPoint website or hotline.
-Where violations of law are alleged, University Public Safety and/or the Office of General Counsel should be contacted.
+Where violations of law are alleged, University of Iowa Police Department, and/or the Office of General Counsel should be contacted.
 Good faith disclosures of University-related misconduct are protected by the Anti-Retaliation Policy (see II-11).

 Violations of criminal law may result in criminal prosecution.
 Violations of University policy may result in informal or formal sanctions including, but not limited to, loss of user privileges for a definite or indefinite period, discipline up to and including termination of employment, or, in the case of a student, probation, suspension, or expulsion from the University.